leilahmaidan/JOBS-CORONA/README.md

 ### Who are some potential human sources you could reach out to for more info?

-Associations for manufacturers, US manufacturing companies.
+Associations for manufacturers, US manufacturing companies and economists.